Workshops and Events

 Reoccurring events sponsored by the Instructional Design and Teaching Innovation Team:

 Each semester the Instructional Designers organize a faculty reading group to work through titles such as "How Learning Works: Seven Research Principles for Smart Teaching" and "Small Teaching Online.”
 Books are provided.
 Limited seating available.

 Faculty Lunch Bites

-Faculty Lunch Bites are informal gatherings held each month by the instructional designers during the semester to discuss topics related to teaching and learning.
+Faculty Lunch Bites are informal gatherings held by the instructional designers during the semester to discuss topics related to teaching and learning.
 A short reading is distributed before the date, and faculty are welcome to bring their lunches.

 Register for a workshop/event by clicking on the workshop title below and clicking 'more details.'

 A week-long event for faculty to open their classes and create opportunities for colleagues to explore new pedagogies, and spark conversations across disciplines.
 Open Teaching Week is an opportunity to observe teaching across a variety class at the Institute where you will see a range of teaching techniques and strategies.

 Research and Scholarship Day is in January and focuses on the research and scholarship of our faculty.
 The second event is in the spring and typically focuses on teaching and learning.